MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/what-the-sensitive-information-types-look-for.md

 - Passeportn °

-## France Social Security Number (INSEE) or equivalent identification
+## France social security number (INSEE) or equivalent identification
 This sensitive information type entity is included in the EU Social Security Number or Equivalent ID bundle.

 ### Format